Feeds:

 Posts Tagged ‘Babylon’

 It is widely recognized that the prose chapters of Isaiah 36-39 prepare the way for a quite different posture from chapter 40 forward.
-The days when a facile division of the long book called Isaiah into three neatly divided and generally unrelated parts have passed.
+The days when a facile division of the long book called Isaiah into three neatly divided and generally unrelated parts seemed self-evident have passed.
 Yet the reality of the book’s two very different postures, if I may repeat the word so soon, is undeniable.
 Chapters 1-35 represent one and chapters 40-66 the other.

 Chapters 36-39 mediate the difference.